 Fresh basil or parsley, for garnish (optional)

-While the meatballs cook, boil your spaghetti according to package directions until al dente; then
+- While the meatballs cook, boil your spaghetti according to package directions until al dente; then drain and rinse.

 The author used to cook brown rice noodles for pasta dishes but found that those don’t hold up in hot soups or the next day in leftovers.
 The brands that have both rice and corn have a much better texture.